The Most Popular Breast Augmentation in Utah

 Am I a Good Candidate for Breast Augmentation?

 If you’re not confident about your appearance and have been feeling this way for a while, then this surgery is probably right for you.
 The fact that you’ve read this far is also another good sign that you’re ready, we strongly encourage patients to be informed and we are always available to answer any questions.
-Schedule an appointment for free with a cosmetic surgeon to have all your questions thoroughly answered.
+Schedule an appointment with a cosmetic surgeon to have all your questions thoroughly answered.

 The most common problem, capsular contracture, occurs if the scar or capsule around the implant begins to tighten.
 This squeezing of the soft implant can cause the breast to feel hard.
 Capsular contracture can be treated in several ways, and sometimes requires either removal or “scoring” of the scar tissue, or perhaps removal or replacement of the implant.